margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the nurses
 * Grateful for the noise of voices
 * Grateful for my car
-* Grateful for Johnny Cash's work in prisons helping people on the margines
+* Grateful for Johnny Cash's work in prisons helping people on the margins
 * Grateful for Dolly Parton's work to help those in the shadows
 * Grateful for innovative ways to use trash and love the people
 * Grateful for the power of the people
-* Grateful for the Bible quote on "strangers" in former president's, Barack Obama's book *"For we are strangers before thee, and sojourners, as were all our fathers." -1 Chronicles 29:15*
+* Grateful for the Bible quote on "strangers" in former president's, Barack Obama's book **"For we are strangers before thee, and sojourners, as were all our fathers." -1 Chronicles 29:15**
 * Grateful for sketches
 * Grateful for the phoenix symbology
 * Grateful for ribbons and engineering